Caoimhinv/-pands-problem-sheet/README.md

 ### Process
 A big clue was given in the weekly labs so the coding element of this was straight forward enough.
 I spent most of my time having fun with the formatting possibilities!
 If this was an important bit of data for presentation I would obviously have toned it down a little and focused on the clearest way to present and visualise the data.
 Here I took the opportunity to try out colours, line style, linesize, markers, marker formatting, label formatting and positioning.
-We begin by importing the **NumPy** library which allows us to perform calculations on an entire array, and **matplotlib.pyplot** lets us draw the plots.
+We begin by importing the **NumPy** library which allows us to create and perform calculations on entire arrays, and **matplotlib.pyplot** helps us draw pretty plots.
 These are imported as **np** and **plt** respectively.
 We then create a **numpy.array** with the **range** (0,5) on the x axis.
 This will result in values from 0 to 4, as the upper trange is non-inclusive.
 I felt this was implied in the wording of the brief as opposed to the range being [0,4] which would result in the values from 0 to 3 only.
 I worked out the code for each of the formulas and then formatted the following plot elements:

 - c = line colour